mdpetters/RegularizationTools.jl/docs/src/manual.md

 ## Benchmarks

-Systems up to a few 1000 equations are unproblematic.
-The setup for much larger system slows down due to the ``\approx O(n^2)`` (or worse) time complexity of the SVD and QR factorization of the design matrix.
-Larger systems require switching to SVD free algorithms, which currently are supported by this package.
+Systems up to a 1000 equations are unproblematic.
+The setup for much larger system slows down due to the ``\approx O(n^2)`` (or worse) time complexity of the SVD and generalized SVD factorization of the design matrix.
+Larger systems require switching to SVD free algorithms, which are currently not supported by this package.

 ```@example
 using RegularizationTools, TimerOutputs, MatrixDepot